matrix-org/matrix-spec/content/identity-service-api.md

 verify ownership of a given email address.

 `M_INVALID_ADDRESS`
-The provided third party address was not valid.
+The provided third-party address was not valid.

 `M_SEND_ERROR`
 There was an error sending a notification.
-Typically seen when attempting to verify ownership of a given third party address.
+Typically seen when attempting to verify ownership of a given third-party address.

 `M_UNRECOGNIZED`
 The request contained an unrecognised value, such as an unknown token or